smtchahal/wikipedia-philosophy/README.md

 Note that trace() will always raise exceptions in case a loop is detected or if a valid link cannot be found within the page.

-## Note
-The module only parses the [lead section](https://en.wikipedia.org/wiki/MOS:LEAD) of a page rather than the complete page (parsing just the lead section is slow enough as-is).
-As a result, a valid link cannot be found in some pages (e.g. lists) &ndash; in those cases, a `LinkNotFoundError` is raised.

-In practice, this works for most "normal" articles, i.e. non-lists, non-disambiguation pages, etc.

 ## Dependencies
 Wikipedia Philosophy Game depends on the following Python libraries.